Sanglorian/orcus/Orcus Advanced Options - current.md

 *Level 4*

+**Item Power** (free, encounter)
-Once per encounter, reroll a failed Strength attack or a Strength-based skill check.
+ You miss on a Strength attack or fail a Strength-based skill check: Reroll the attack roll or skill check.

 ### Belt of the Archer